MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-RMSTrustedPublishingDomain.md

 ```

 ### -Force
-The Force parameter forces the command to execute without asking for user confirmation.
+The Force switch forces the command to execute without asking for user confirmation.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter